More than the act of testing, the act of designing tests is one of the best bug preventers known.

 Imagine testing a photo editing app.
 One of the requirements would certainly be the image upload.
 Here are a couple of scenarios that can be derived from this requirement.

 When thinking of test scenarios, don't forget to consider edge cases - investigate how the application works when you go off-script, validate the app's behavior when you don't follow the planned path.

 After identifying as many scenarios as possible, the next step is defining how to perform them step-by-step.

 Test cases are the set of positive and negative executable steps of a test scenario.
 They answer the question: How to test it?

 How to write test cases

-This is the minimum set of info each test case should have:
+This is the minimum information each test case should have: